dozmert/Security-Labs/TryHackMe/Anthem/readme.md

 ```
 http://<TargetIP>/
 ```
 Immediately I can see that there is in fact a webpage available and the nmap results were not accurate.
 I had decided to use Nessus in the background to scan for any additional information.
 Nessus results were far more accurate, showing me the RDP port and the HTTP port open.
-What was interesting was that the scan had revealed a screenshot from the RDP service which had shown me a Windows login screen with two users ===Administrato=== and ==SG==.
+What was interesting was that the scan had revealed a screenshot from the RDP service which had shown me a Windows login screen with two users `Administrato` and `SG`.

 Moving onto the website I began going through some basic enumeration.
 Inspecting source code of the webpage had revealed some key pieces of information.
 ```